 - Carved windows on stern accurately designed and scaled to the real HMS Beagle

 - Taut rigging with varied thread gauge and color

-- Limited production run only 10 of these model tall ships
+- Limited production run only 25 of these tall ship models

 - Certificate of Authenticity individually numbered and signed by HMS Founder and Master Builder Richard Norris